-- 36. There are certain types of convictions where it would normally be expected that prospective students would be denied access to the 'recognised qualification' course on the grounds of patient safety.
-Such convictions might include: - Serious sexual or violent offences leading to convictions which merited a custodial sentence. - People barred from working with children on any official list. - People barred from working with vulnerable groups under disclosure and barring schemes both within and outside the UK. - 37.
-The Osteopathic educational institution must take a decision about whether fitness to practise would continue to be impaired in all circumstances.
-Matters which require serious consideration include: - Dishonesty, fraud deceit or misrepresentation. - Drug or alcohol dependency - Abuse of trust or other inappropriate behaviour with vulnerable persons. - Breach of confidentiality - Threats to public health, safety or welfare - Blatant disregard for the law or the system of registration - Unlawful discrimination, harassment or victimisation, contrary to the requirements of the Equality Act 2010. - 38.
-In making such a decision, the educational institution should consider the following factors: - a.
-What are the circumstances leading to this conviction? - b.
-How long is it since the offending behaviour took place? - c.
-How serious are the circumstances relating to the conviction? - d.
-Is this person barred from working with children or adults in any jurisdiction or on any official list? - e.
-Does the prospective student have insight into the circumstances leading to the conviction? - f.
-What remedial actions has the prospective student taken? - g.
-Does the evidence indicate that patients are still at risk with this student? - h.
-Will patient wellbeing be assured with this prospective student? - i.
-Will the trust that the public places in the profession be affected by the admission of this person to an osteopathic training course, subsequently leading to a Recognised Qualification and GOsC registration (subject to statutory health and character requirements)?
+- 36 In making such a decision, the OEI should consider the following factors: - > What are the circumstances leading to this conviction? - > How long is it since the offending behaviour took place? - > How serious are the circumstances relating to the conviction? - > Is this person barred from working with children or adults in any jurisdiction or on any official list? - > Does the prospective student have insight into the circumstances leading to the conviction? - > What remedial actions has the student taken? - > Does the evidence indicate that patients are still at risk with this student? - > Will patient wellbeing be assured with this prospective student? - > Will the trust that the public places in the profession be affected by the admission of this person to an osteopathic training course, subsequently leading to an RQ and GOsC registration (subject to statutory health and character requirements)?